Skip to main content

 Tier 2: Depth-Based World Effects

 As well as keeping them near the top of your shader list, the order of the effects within this category also matters.
+For example, like we saw earlier in Example 1, MXAO should sit above volumetric fog, as should shaders like RTGI and ReLight.

 Tier 3: Camera Effects

-Tier 4: Colour Grading
+Tier 4: Color Grading

 Tier 5: Anti-Aliasing and Sharpening

-Tier 7: Composition Helpers
+Tier 6: Composition Helpers

-Our final tier includes all the shaders you can use to help compose your screenshots, like Sceneweaver.
 Placing them at the very bottom of our shader list means the other effects won't interfere with any guides that they layer over the top.
-These shaders are usually designed to automatically toggle off in a screenshot, but be sure to double check.